-8.4.1 The results of the surveys will culminate in the production of an annual Travel Plan Progress Report that can be used to assess the progress achieved, raise awareness of travel initiatives and identify possible future actions.
-This report would be produced by the TPC and submitted to key stakeholders, such as LBHC.
+- 8.4.1 The results of the surveys will culminate in the production of an annual Travel Plan Progress Report that can be used to assess the progress achieved, raise awareness of travel initiatives and identify possible future actions. - 8.4.2 The Travel Plan Progress Report would include the results from the Travel Survey Questionnaire and an analysis of the results in relation to the Travel Plan targets.
+The analysis will then be used to inform a revised action plan which details both past and future implementation of the Travel Plan measures.
+This report is to be produced by the TPC and submitted to key stakeholders, such as LBHC, within a specified timeframe (TBC). - 8.4.3 A robust system will be set up to allow for members of the Travel Plan working group to process and respond to public comments regarding sustainable travel and the Travel Plan policies in place at the Bolder Academy.